Careers at MCS

 Founded in 1965, Montessori Center School of Santa Barbara (MCS) is an independent school and 501(c)(3) nonprofit organization.
 The school boasts sixty years rich in a history of nurturing a lifelong love for learning among children ages 18 months through 6th grade – grounded in the Montessori method.
 An American Montessori Society Member School, MCS fosters independent, self-motivated, confident, life-long learners, who will become positive forces to care for and transform our world.
 The school is located on a beautiful garden campus in Goleta, California.

-The Primary After Care Teacher will perform the following roles and responsibilities:
+The STEM Specialist will perform the following roles and responsibilities:

-- Design and maintain a calm and joyful classroom environment in Rainbow Door that is culturally responsive and nurtures a high-quality whole-child early childhood program that aligns with Montessori educational principles and best practices in early childhood development.
+- Design and maintain a calm and joyful environment in the MCS STEM Lab that sparks curiosity, creativity and independence.
+Nurtures a high-quality whole-child early childhood program that aligns to the American Montessori Society (AMS) accreditation standards as they pertain to specialist programs and classes and that reflects best practices in future-ready STEM education in K-12.

 - Build warm and nurturing rapport with each of your students and establish strong routines for the classroom that help the students learn how to be independent and thrive within the boundaries of the environment.